 An extensive measurement campaign generally constitutes an essential part of wind resource assessment and, therefore, of a successful wind energy project.
 In most cases, these measurements provide around one year of wind data at the site of interest (Lackner et al., 2008).
 Inter-annual variations in wind speed are reported to vary by between 4 % and up to 10 % (e.g., Corotis, 1976; Justus et al., 1979; Klink, 2002), depending on the respective site; hence, the measured wind data usually do not represent the long-term wind conditions.
-This aspect becomes even more momentous when the energy in the wind is considered which has been reported to vary by 6 % (Pryor et al., 2018) up to 20 or even 30 % (Albrecht and Klesitz, 2006; Pryor et al., 2006; Corotis, 1976).
+This aspect becomes even more momentous when the energy in the wind is considered which has been reported to vary by 6 % (Pryor et al., 2018) up to 20 or even 30 % (Albrecht and Klesitz, 2006; Pryor et al., 2006; Corotis, 1976) from year to year.
+To account for this issue, a long-term correction is performed.

-For this purpose, reference data are needed which should be available for a long-term period of one to two decades (Carta et al., 2013; Liléo et al., 2013; Lackner et al., 2008) (Lackner et al., 2008; Carta et al., 2013; Liléo et al., 2013) and show a high degree of similarity to the measured wind data (e.g., a high correlation coefficient of measured and reference data).
+For this purpose, reference data are needed which should be available for a long-term period of one to two decades (Carta et al., 2013; Liléo et al., 2013; Lackner et al., 2008) and show a high degree of similarity to the measured wind data (e.g., a high correlation coefficient of measured and reference data).